Tuesday, February 24, 2026

 Step 3: Check the Refresh Frequency

 On Windows, go to Settings → System → Display → Advanced display settings and check the refresh rate.
-If it is low (e.g. 30Hz), this may be the cause of the flickering.
+If it's low (e.g. 30Hz or 48Hz), it may cause flickering.
+Opt for values like 60Hz, 75Hz or higher, depending on your screen.

 🛠️ Solutions for Dead Pixels